Standard Radium Solution for Drinking (ca. 1915 - 1925)

-The label claims that it contained two micrograms of radium element.
+The label claims that the solution contained two micrograms of radium element.
 This equates to two microcuries of radium-226.
 The amount of radium-228 would be somewhat less.
 The following advertisement notes that radium emanation (radon) would be in equilibrium after 30 days.
 In other words, there would be 2 microcuries of radon (5,400 Mache units) as well as 2 microcuries of radium per each bottle.

 A company advertisement featuring the "Standard" Radium Solution stated: